Level-set based design of Wang tiles for modelling complex microstructures: Results

 Assuming ergodicity of a microstructure, we quantify the artificial periodicity in the tiling assemblies by means of the secondary peaks in the two-point probability function $\Stwo\atx$~\cite{torquato_random_2002}. $\Stwo\atx$ states the chance of finding two points separated by $\x$ in the same phase.
 Hence, $\Stwo\atx$ attains its maximum at $\x = \tens{0}$, where it equals the volume fraction $\volfrac$ of a chosen phase.
 For microstructures without any internal ordering, $\Stwo\atx \to \volfrac^2$ with $\lVert \x \rVert \to \infty$ because two sufficiently distant points are uncorrelated.
-On the other hand, if a microstructure is composed of a repeating (SE)PUC, $\Stwo\atx$ exhibits secondary peaks of the same magnitude as $\Stwo(\tens{0})$ at nodes of a regular grid whose spacing corresponds to the (SE)PUC size.
+On the other hand, if a microstructure is composed of a repeating (SE)PUC, $\Stwo\atx$ exhibits secondary peaks having the same magnitude as $\Stwo(\tens{0})$ at nodes of a regular grid whose spacing corresponds to the (SE)PUC size.
 Thus, in the intermediate case of Wang tiling, the magnitude of secondary peaks indicates the remaining artificial ordering in the reconstructed microstructure, see~\cite{novak_compressing_2012,doskar_aperiodic_2014} for details.
-For computing $\Stwo\atx$, we used the Fast Fourier Transform (FFT) instead of random sampling, as the bias in the statistics caused by the implicit periodicity introduced with FFT is negligible for reasonably large microstructural realizations~\cite{gajdosik_qualitative_2006}.
+For computing $\Stwo\atx$, we used the Fast Fourier Transform (FFT) instead of random sampling, because the bias in the statistics caused by the implicit periodicity introduced with FFT is negligible for reasonably large microstructural realizations~\cite{gajdosik_qualitative_2006}.
+Recall also that the two-point probability function $\Stwo$, widely used for statistical quantification of material microstructures, e.g.~\cite{torquato_random_2002}, is the inverse Fourier Transform image of the power spectral density (or its estimate via periodogram) traditionally used in the Computer Graphics community, e.g.,~\cite{cohen_wang_2003,kopf_recursive_2006,lagae_poisson_2006}.